 Whether you want a breakaway with your buddies or a romantic weekend for two, Bratislava is certainly the right spot for a new experience and for taking a well-deserved break.

 Whatever your plans for the weekend, the right start is a guided city tour.
-The personal or group guide tours and activities can be booked at the tourist information centre or via the local travel agents.
+Personal or group guided tours and activities can be booked at the tourist information centre or via the local travel agents.

-As Bratislava is also known as a town of classical music, finish your evening in the ambience of opera arias or chamber orchestra.
-How many European cities may pride themselves with two opera stages, right in their centre?
+Bratislava is also known as a town of classical music, finish your evening in the ambience of opera arias or chamber orchestra.
+You can enjoy your evening in one of the many theatres that Bratislava offers.